chrisdone/website/posts/home-fibre.md

 > I’ll write up my home fibre setup later.
 > I thought it’d be neat to document it here.
 > Still waiting for parts to arrive.
+Tomorrow.

 When a Cat6 cable does the job, but I want fibre optic anyway.